-Airport Clinics serve families and passengers impacted by the travel ban
+Airport Clinics served families and passengers impacted by the Muslim travel ban

 OneJustice was honored to serve as the national point of contact and provide operational and pro bono management support to the coalitions of legal services, immigration, and civil rights nonprofits that worked together to staff the legal clinics at LAX, SFO, SJC and Oakland in response to the executive order and travel bans.
 We are so grateful to the hundreds of attorneys and community members who volunteered – as well as everyone who donated food, supplies, equipment and more to support these efforts.
 Thank you all!